-Karen D. Multon, Ph.D. is a professor of counseling psychology and joined the faculty at the University of Kansas in 2003.
+Karen D. Multon, Ph.D. is emeritus in counseling psychology and joined the faculty at the University of Kansas in 2003.
 She served as chair of the Department of Psychology and Research in Education from 2003 to 2012.
 Previously, she was a faculty member at the University of Missouri-Columbia from 1990 to 2003.
 Dr. Multon earned her doctorate at Loyola University of Chicago.
 She has received several awards in teaching/mentoring, including the Kemper Teaching Professorship.
 She teaches courses in projective assessment, counseling skills, and counseling practicum.
 Her primary areas of research are in vocational psychology (especially leadership and achieving success in work) and psychological instrument development and validation.
 Dr. Multon and her colleague Dr. Barbara Kerr were awarded a National Science Foundation Grant entitled Milestones and Danger Zones for Talented Women in STEM.
 Dr. Multon currently serves on the editorial boards of The Journal of Vocational Behavior and Group Dynamics: Research and Practice.
 She is a Fellow of the American Psychological Association.

 - Counseling and interviewing skills